lisamsmith100/hnd-client/README.md

 - The user will be able to check off entries and retrieve completed entries from their "own" list of hopes and dreams.
 - (PARTIALLY COMPLETED) The user will be able to delete entries and retrieve the deleted entries from their "own" list of hopes and dreams.

-The user story and the partial of other user stories that were not completed, were bonuses.
+The user story and the partial of other user stories that were not completed were stretch user stories.

 ### Wireframes
 - [Original Wirefram](http://imgur.com/a/G4Gr3)